 In mid-July 2018, our team was dropped off by floatplane north of the Arctic Circle and a two-day walk east of the Arrigetch Peaks.
 Each of us hauled 70-pound packs across rough, trailless terrain to Aiyagomahala Valley, where we set our sights on the stunning West Ridge of Shot Tower (1,500’ 5.8 A2).
 The next day we climbed the West Ridge and established an airy two-pitch 5.11a free variation, which I had the surreal delight of sleuthing out and free climbing—a personal benchmark!
 Intermittent rain and lowering snow levels dashed any further hopes of opening up a new route on other elegant lines over the following weeks.
 Still, we managed to climb two more peaks and worked our way up a remarkable 150-meter 5.10 dihedral on a spectacular wall that set us dreaming of a return trip and further investigations.

 We flew home in mid-August, and I was still in good shape, able to easily guide a familiar grade III 11a granite route just a few days later, and begin projecting 5.12– lines.
 Clearly, the benefits of diligent training over the course of nine months had gifted me with the greatest fitness I have ever had and a renewed motivation to dream, train, and do my alpine dance.
 I am wholly overjoyed!

 With heartfelt thanks to Seth Keena and Scott Johnston.

-David Moskowitz works in the fields of photography, wildlife biology and education.
+David Moskowitz works in the fields of photography, wildlife biology, and education.
 Visual media of David’s has appeared in numerous outlets.
-More at davidmoskowitz.net and IG: @moskowitz_david
+More at davidmoskowitz.net and on Instagram: @moskowitz_david